MichiganCOG/M-PACT/RAINPROJECT.md

 Output: alpha = 1.0

+The video below on the left is the input to the RAIN layer and the right is the output.
 The output video is a uniformly sampled version of the entire input video.

 ![ RAIN v23.4 Input and Output ](images/Combined_RAINv23_4.gif)